Frequently Asked Questions

 When is the deadline for applications?

-The committee will review the first round of applications and will notify applicants of their decision in June.
+The committee will review the applications and inform applicants of their decision as soon as possible.

 Are there still places available?